You need to complete your registration in order to officially become a Canterbury Christ Church University student and start your studies.

 However, until we have verified your identity and updated your registration status, you will be unable to:

-If you are entitled to an Undergraduate maintenance loan or a Postgraduate Masters or Doctoral loan, then as long as you are fully or temporarily registered up to 7 working days before the start of your course, you will receive your first payment on the scheduled instalment date as per your Financial Notification from the Student Loans Company.
+If you are entitled to an Undergraduate maintenance loan or a Postgraduate Masters or Doctoral loan, then as long as you are fully or temporarily registered up to seven working days before the start of your course, you will receive your first payment on the scheduled instalment date as per your Financial Notification from the Student Loans Company.
 This is usually the start date of your course.
 Once you've registered, you can check your start date in MyRecord under 'Your Course Details'; in most cases, it's also listed in your Course Essentials.

 You may notice that it continues to say 'awaiting confirmation' on your Student Finance England portal, even after you have completed registration.
 This is perfectly normal as it usually takes 24-48 hours for your status to be updated once we have confirmed your registration.